-Little did we know that we had just started a journey that would last for 18 years.
+Little did we know we had just started a journey that would last for 18 years.

-1 year turned into 2, then 5, then 10 and along the way, we’ve been given this gift to be part of each others’ lives.
-The milestones many women have in their 30s and 40s, we were able to celebrate, despite the fact that we are spread out all over the country.
+One year turned into two, then five, then ten . . . and along the way, we’ve been given this gift to be a part of each others’ lives.
+The milestones many women have in their 30s and 40s, we were able to celebrate despite the fact we are spread out all over the country.
 We arrived each year with our stories, updates, and struggles in life and always left with some new ideas and perspectives.

 As the years pass, this amazing gift of friendship continues to grow.
-Sometimes we’ll go a year without talking and yet we pick right back up where we left off the minute we gather.
-We carve out 4-5 days, push the pause button on our lives at home and come together to laugh, cry, laugh more, share and listen to what the others are facing in their day-to-day.
+Sometimes we’ll go a year without talking, and yet we pick right back up where we left off the minute we gather.
+We carve out four or five days, push the pause button on our lives at home, and come together to laugh, cry, laugh more, share, and listen to what the others are facing in their day-to-day.
 We have been deeply affected by tragedy, hardships, and tough times that have happened to some of us over the years.
-The death of a spouse, the passing of a parent, divorce and now cancer.
+The death of a spouse, the passing of a parent, divorce, and now cancer.

-It was late August and I had just been diagnosed with thyroid cancer.
+It was late August, and I had just been diagnosed with thyroid cancer.
 I thought about not telling the girls, perhaps I could save it for the trip in January, but I didn’t want to do that.
 I wanted and needed them to know.
 I wanted them to experience this with me, even without physically being there.
-I knew that if one of them were going through this I would want to know immediately.
+I knew if one of them were going through this, I would want to know immediately.

 So I began dialing.

 I was stepping into their daily routines unexpectedly, a call coming through to them in the midst of their workday, their appointments, their carpool, and each of them knowing when they saw my number on their phones in the middle of the afternoon on a Wednesday—as opposed to an email or quick text—that they needed to pick up.
 Something must have been up, and it was.

 I had such wonderful, beautiful, encouraging, and supportive conversations with each of the girls and felt so happy.